There are many fabulous Agriturismo in Sardinia. This post will share the best ones – as experienced by a local.

 Is Cheas (San Vero Milis)

-Is Cheas is a luxury agriturismo/boutique hotel offering suites with a private pool (and every comfort).
-The place is immersed in nature and surrounded by grapevines: one of the main activities you can enjoy here is, in fact, wine tasting – San Vero Milis is famous in Sardinia for its wines!
-You can also try to join a cooking class, horse riding lessons, or simply relax in your incredible suite.
+The place is immersed in nature and surrounded by grapevines: one of the main activities you can enjoy here is, in fact, wine tasting.
+San Vero Milis is famous in Sardinia for its wines!
+You can also try to join a cooking class, horse riding lessons, or simply relax in the privacy of your room.

 Nurazzolas (Villaputzu)